 The effect of Functional Hypertrophy on Hypertrophy

-One of the key drivers in hypertrophy is the amount of absolute muscular damage, that one can recover from, that is induced through training.
+One of the key drivers in hypertrophy is the amount of absolute muscular damage that one can recover from, that is induced through training.
 And Functional Hypertrophy has a clear positive correlation with that from two direction.
-First, the bigger a muscle, the more fibers can be activated, fatigued and „damaged“.
-Second, the stronger a muscle, the greater the average load that can be used in training, the more fibers can be activated, fatigued and „damaged“.
-Doing 10 sets of 6 reps of the Benchpress with an average of 150kg will lead more fibers can be activated, fatigued and „damaged“, than doing 10 sets of 6 reps of the Benchpress with an average of 50kg.
-That means a greater level of Functional Hypertrophy will increase the potential to gain more hypertrophy.
-Thats the reason why the greatest bodybuilder of all-time Arnold Schwarzenegger and Ronnie Coleman were also very strong.
+First, the bigger a muscle, the more fibers can be activated, fatigued and "damaged".
+Second, the stronger a muscle, the greater the average load that can be used in training, the more fibers can be activated, fatigued and "damaged".
+Doing 10 sets of 6 reps of the benchpress with an average of 150kg will lead more fibers can be activated, fatigued and "damaged", than doing 10 sets of 6 reps of the benchpress with an average of 50kg.
+That means a Greater level of Functional Hypertrophy will increase the potential to gain more hypertrophy.
+Thats the reason why the greatest bodybuilders of all-time Arnold Schwarzenegger and Ronnie Coleman were also very strong.
 Both could deadlift over 300kg and bench over 220kg.

 The effect of Functional Hypertrophy on Strength Endurance

-Strength Endurance is defined as a maximal effort of about 75 to 120 seconds against a moderate load.
-Thats is for example 20 repetition of the BB Back Squat at a 3010 Tempo.
+Strength Endurance is defined as a maximum effort of about 75 to 120 seconds against a moderate load.
+That's for example 20 repetitions of the BB Back Squat at a 3010 Tempo.
 The greater the load used for these 20 reps, the greater the strength endurance.
-Which is primarily limited by the maximal strength one has, so statistically someone who has a 1RM in the Back Squat of 200kg will use a greater load for 20 reps, than someone who has a 1RM of 100kg.
+Which is primarily limited by the maximum strength one has, so statistically someone who has a 1RM in the Back Squat of 200kg will use a greater load for 20 reps than someone who has a 1RM of 100kg.
 The second factor is the energy reserve a muscle has.
 Which is limited by multiple factors that can be generally summed up in the term work capacity.
 And work capacity correlates positively with hypertrophy on a local muscular level.
-Ever seen a „small“ Crossfit competitor, either male or female?
+Ever seen a "small" Crossfit competitor, either male or female?
 There are none.
 Why?
 Because a decent level of muscular development and hypertrophy is crucial for maximal work capacity especially on a local muscular level and especially in the range of strength endurance which is a maximal effort of 75 and 120 seconds against a moderate load.
-Thats means the greater the level of Functional Hypertrophy one has the greater the strength and local work capacity and therefore the potential for high levels of Strength Endurance.
+That means the greater the level of Functional Hypertrophy one has the greater the strength and local work capacity and therefore the potential for high levels of Strength Endurance.

 The effect of Functional Hypertrophy on Muscular Balance & Injury Prevention